 Thirty-five percent tint allows for less visible light.
 This is often considered a “medium tint”.
-This VLT percentage is excellent for those seeking lower levels of light to reach into the rear of a vehicle, well still having clear visibility day and night.
+This VLT percentage is excellent for those seeking lower levels of light to reach into the rear of a vehicle, while still having clear visibility day and night.

 - 20% VLT Tint

-Often referred to as “factory tiny”, this tint allows less than half the visible light to reach the interior of a vehicle than the common fifty percent.
+Often referred to as “factory tint”, this tint allows less than half the visible light to reach the interior of a vehicle than the common fifty percent.
 Although many manufacturers use pigmented glass to offer the same effect, some may not.
 For those seeking privacy and heat protection in an aftermarket tint, twenty percent is a practical choice.